Attorney Fees for Home Closing in [market_city]

 How Much Do Lawyers Charge for Selling a House?

-Understanding real estate attorney fees is crucial for home sellers aiming to budget effectively when selling a house in Michigan.
-Real estate attorneys typically charge either a flat fee or an hourly rate for their services.
+Home sellers need to understand the fees charged by real estate attorneys to budget properly when selling a house in Michigan.
+Real estate attorneys charge a flat fee, and an hourly rate.

 Who Pays Attorney Fees at Closing?